mistifylove/CS2/README.md

 # Error Handling:
 - Invalid date formats are rejected and the user is prompted again.
 - Invalid task numbers are handled safely.
-- The program preveents crashes from empty inputs.
+- The program prevents crashes from empty inputs.
 - JSON file handling ensures tasks are preserved.

 # Backend–Frontend Communication